warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-intent.md

 ### Expression

-An **expression** is a short program written in the [Intent-Specific Language](/learn/glossary#intent-specific-language) to define an [Intent](#intent).
+An **expression** is a short program written in the [Intent-Specific Language](/learn/glossary#intent-specific-language) to define an Intent.

-Users input their Intents as strings, which are further processed into [Abstract Syntax Trees](/learn/glossary#abstract-syntax-tree) (ASTs).
+Users input their Intents as strings, which are further processed into [abstract syntax trees](/learn/glossary#abstract-syntax-tree) (ASTs).
 The `x/intent` module stores and checks these ASTs, not dealing with the initial user input.

 <!---
 Does the paragraph above sound correct?
 I expanded it a bit.